A DAY TO revive and reconnect with purpose

 The challenge that shaped me: Think about your life in general or your career so far.
 When have you faced a real challenge?
 Why was it so tough?
 Did it challenge your skills, values or identity?
 Were you with people or in a place that you found difficult?
 What did you do and how did that challenge shape you?
 How did it change how you see yourself?
 How did it redefine you?

 My success story: Think about your career and your life outside work.
 When have you been really successful and thriving or at your best?
 Why were you so successful?
-What was it about what you did made you succeed and what motivated you to achieve these things?
+What motivated you to achieve these things?
 Why did it make you feel proud?

-Each story should take about 5 minutes to tell, and relate to a situation or experience that has really helped to shape your life and who you are.
+Each of your 4 stories should take about 5 minutes to tell, and relate to a situation or experience that has really helped to shape your life and who you are.
 Please come prepared to share your stories with other members of your “Chrysalis Evolves” group.

 our hosts: Change in nature